toshiro-en-miyamoto/widgets/vscode/WIN10.md

 - create the 'hello' folder in the workspace
   - ref: code.visualstudio.com/docs/editor/multi-root-workspaces
   - File > Add Folder to Workspace
-  - select %USERPROFILE%/workspace-vscode/your-repo
+  - select %USERPROFILE%/workspace-vscode/widgets
-  - create a folder in the your-repo and name it 'hello'
+  - create a folder in the folder and name it 'hello'
   - select the hello folder to add to the workspace
   - your workspace now has two folders: vscode and hello
   - the Explorer should look like this
 ```
-    > YOUR-REPO (WORKSPACE)
+    > WIDGETS (WORKSPACE)
       > vscode
         > .vscode
           {} c_cpp_properties.json